FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 ## Development

-We primarily devlop in `yarn`, but use `npm` in our benchmarks.
+We primarily develop in `yarn`, but use `npm` in our benchmarks.
 Please make sure to have something like:

 * node: `8+`
 * yarn: (anything modern)
 * npm:  `5.7.0+`

+available.
+Also note that for the time being, our development tools assume a Unix-like environment, which means Mac, Linux, or something like the Windows Subsystem for Linux.

 Our development revolves around various fixture packages we have in `test`.
 Get set up with: